Perl/docker-perl/README.md

 take a look at https://registry.hub.docker.com/_/perl/.

-The structure of this repo is to use the full version ID of each Perl version, plus a comma separate list of extensions.
-Every directory is expected to have at least the bit specification (32bit or 64bit), and at the moment the only other extension is threaded.
+The structure of this repo is to use the full version ID of each Perl version, plus a comma separate list of extensions, followed by the Debian release codename that the resulting Docker image will be based from.

 The Docker Perl image now builds and runs in architectures other than `amd64`, such as [`i386`][1] and [`arm64v8`][2]; see